If your old dog has diarrhea and you notice blood in their stool, it can be alarming.

 Monitor your dog’s behavior, hydration status, and whether the diarrhea improves or worsens.

-When to Seek Veterinary Help Immediately
+When to Seek Veterinary Care Immediately

 You should contact your vet right away if your senior dog: